cloudquery/policies/transformations/aws/asset-inventory-free/README.md

 # CloudQuery &times; dbt: AWS Asset Inventory Package
 ## Overview

 This package contains dbt models (views) that aggregates AWS Resources for AWS Asset Inventory.
-This currently only supports PostgreSQL.
+This currently only supports PostgreSQL as a destination.

 ### Requirements